mongodb-labs/pubsub/README.md

 Using pub/sub within MongoDB has many benefits:

-- Many use cases call for both a database and pub/sub, and combining the two reduces the number of components in the application stack.
-It also speeds up development, since the syntax, setup, and maintenance are shared.
+- There are many use cases call for both a database and pub/sub, and combining the two reduces the number of components in the application stack.
+It also speeds up development because the syntax, setup, and maintenance are shared.
-- Pub/sub in MongoDB benefits from the existing power of Mongo, such as allowing messages to be structured documents rather than plain strings, and using the exact same query syntax to filter messages on channels as to query documents in collections.
+- Pub/sub in MongoDB benefits from the existing power of Mongo, such as allowing messages to be structured documents rather than plain strings and using the exact same query syntax to filter messages on channels as to query documents in the database.
 - Pub/sub can be used to deliver information about changes to the database to subscribers in real-time.
 This is something that cannot be accomplished with an external pub/sub system, but is an internal implementation built on top of pub/sub.

 Design
 ------

 ### Considerations

 We designed the behavior of our pub/sub system to closely align with existing behaviors of reads (for subscriptions) and writes (for publishes) in MongoDB and to provide a simple and logical interface to application developers.

 Additionally, our system is designed to need no stricter requirements on connections between servers than already exist for replication and sharding, allowing pub/sub to be simply integrated in existing production environments.

 ### Architecture

-On a single mongod server, all messages published to the instance will be sent to all subscribers on the instance.
+On a standalone mongod server, all messages published to the instance will be sent to all subscribers on the instance.

 In a replica set, all messages published to any node in the set will be sent to subscribers on all nodes in the set.
 In this way, a replica set is logically equivalent to a single server.
 Additionally, interactions with a single server do not need to be changed if and when the server is added to a replica set.

 In a sharded cluster, all messages published to any mongos will be sent to subscribers on all mongoses.
-However, messages published to a mongod in a shard will *NOT* be sent to subscribers on mongoses, and vice versa.
-In this way, the logical entry point for pub/sub within a cluster is *ONLY* through mongos instances.
+However, messages published to a mongod in a shard will *not* be sent to subscribers on mongoses, and vice versa.
+In this way, the logical entry point for pub/sub within a cluster is *only* through mongos instances.
 Therefore, interactions with a replica set do not need to be changed if and when the set is added as a shard in a cluster.

 ### ZeroMQ

 [ZeroMQ](http://zeromq.org) is a standalone socket library that provides the tools to implement common messaging patterns across distributed systems.
 Rather than dictating a distributed architecture, ZeroMQ allowed us to construct our own communication patterns for different parts of our system, including direct one-to-one communication, pub/sub fan-out across a network, and pub/sub fan-out within a single process.

 In particular, we were able to design a broker-less internal communication system for replica sets on top of ZeroMQ’s pub/sub socket API, but a hub-based communication system for sharded clusters using the same simple API.
 We chose ZeroMQ over related alternatives such as RabbitMQ, because ZeroMQ is a library rather than a messaging implementation in itself.

+TODO: this ^

 API + Documentation
 ===================

-We implemented four database commands for pub/sub: `publish`, `subscribe`, `poll`, and `unsubscribe`:
+We implemented four database commands for pub/sub: `publish`, `subscribe`, `poll`, and `unsubscribe`.

 ### Publish